efwe/123k.pl/content/posts/geo-location-sse-stream.md

 ## hilda.123k.org
 [Hilda](http://hilda.123k.org) is the Ubuntu Linux backend server which hosts the mongodb and the JVM service.
 It is referenced as [https://map.123k.org](https://map.123k.org) from the frontend.
-The mongodb is still unsecured but listens on a public IP know - medium good idea as we learned in the past.
+The MongoDB is still unsecured but listens on a public IP now - a medium good idea as we learned in the past.
 For now I limit access via a firewall rule, but this is not optimal.

+## Hetzner Cloud
+I use [Hetzner](htts://hetzner.de) for 15 years now and I'm still a fan (of course also because their origins are from Franconia Germany).
+This is the second time I use their 'Cloud' in production.
+Everything was super-easy.
+I even started using the [hcloud](https://github.com/hetznercloud/cli) command line tool.

 # Stream Consumers - SSE vs. Websockets